damonmcc/duckdb-dbt/README.md

 # duckdb-dbt

-This repo is an example of using [duckdb](https://duckdb.org/) and [dbt](https://docs.getdbt.com/) to build data.
+This repo is a demonstration of using [DuckDB](https://duckdb.org/) and [dbt](https://docs.getdbt.com/) to build and analyze data.

+A fictional dataset about local agriculture called `Farm to Market` was created for the purposes of this repo.

-The code is organized into three stages to show a progression of from simple queries to a modern data pipeline.
+The code is organized into three stages to show a progression of from simple queries to a data pipeline.

-A toy dataset was created for the purposes of this repo called Farm To Market: a dataset about local agriculture.
+- Stage 0: confirm everything is setup correctly
+- Stage 1: load and explore data
+- Stage 2: use a data pipeline to build Farm to Market
+- Stage 3: use dbt to build Farm to Market

 ## Farm To Market